-Sometimes you just need to throw out the rule book and take a brand in a completely new direction, like these Yellow Pencil New Blood winners did.
-National Trust were a well established institution, but playing it safe wasn’t going to connect them with a younger audience.
-To make millennials see National Trust in a different way, these two budding creatives got them to act in a different way.
+Sometimes you just need to throw out the rule book and take a brand in a completely new direction, like these D&AD Yellow Pencil New Blood winners did.
+The National Trust are a well established institution, but playing it safe wasn’t going to connect them with a younger audience.
+To make Millennials see the National Trust in a different way, these two budding creatives got them to act in a different way.
 The result is hard to ignore.

 Credits: National Trust - Reconnect our relationship with nature and beauty